anthorlop/AJCPlayer/README.md

    <summary>AJCPlayer methods (Click to expand)</summary>

 * **play(Asset, boolean autoplay):** Play content from asset (url).
 You can start content automatically.
+* **play(Asset, boolean autoplay, int starPosition):** Play content from asset (url).
+You can start content from a specified position and start automatically.
 * **play(Asset, int starPosition):** Play content from asset (url).
 You can start content from a specified position.
 * **play():** Play content previously loaded / resume
 * **setOptions(PlaybackSettings settings)** Set options to play content.
 For example force Player to use MediaPlayer or add ContentTypes to determine if loaded content is DASH or HLS).
 Not required.